layer5io/docs/content/en/Cloud/getting-started/onboarding/getting-started-with-layer5-account/_index.md

 ---
 title: Getting started with your Layer5 account
-description: With a personal account on Layer5 Cloud, you can import or create infrastructural designs, collaborate with others through workspaces and teams, and more.
+description: With a personal account on Layer5 Cloud, you can import or create infrastructural designs, collaborate with others through workspaces and teams, manage your organizations and more.
 weight: 1
 ---

-This guide will walk you through setting up your Layer5 account and getting started with Layer5 Cloud's features for collaboration and infrastructure management.
+This guide will walk you through setting up your Layer5 account.

 ## Configuring your Layer5 account

 The first steps in starting with Layer5 are to create an account, verify your email, setup an organization and a workspace, and view your profile.

-There are several types of accounts on Layer5.
  Every person who uses Layer5 Cloud has their own personal account, which can be part of multiple organizations and teams.
 Your personal account is your identity on Layer5 Cloud and represents you as an individual.

 1. Creating an account

-To sign up for an account on cloud.layer5.io, navigate to <https://cloud.layer5.io/signup> and follow the prompts.
+To sign up for an account on Layer5 Cloud, navigate to <https://cloud.layer5.io/signup>.
 You may choose to either signup with your personal email or any of our supported OAuth providers like Github and Gmail.
 See "OAuth Providers" for more information.

-To keep your Layer5 account secure you should use a strong and unique password.
-For more information, see "Creating a strong password."

 2. Verifying your email address